iterative/dvc.org/content/docs/user-guide/experiment-management/comparing-experiments.md

 ## Get experiments table in JSON

-There may be times when a machine readable format for the experiments is required.
-In its default settings `dvc exp show` lists the experiments in a visually appealing way that may not be suitable to parse in scripts.
-To get a list of experiments in a machine readable format, you can use `--json` or `--csv` flags.
+It's also possible to output the table of experiments in a machine-readable format, for example to parse in scripts.
+To do so, use the `--json` or `--csv` options.

 ```dvc
 $ dvc exp show --json